aperofsky/markdown-cv/index.md

 `2015`
 **Epidemics<sup>5</sup> International Conference on Infectious Disease Dynamics**, Clearwater Beach, FL. *Social network structure shapes gut microbial communities in wild Verreaux’s sifaka.*

+## Seminar Presentations
+### Invited Talks
+`2024`
+**Yale School of Public Health**, New Haven, CT. *Impacts of human mobility on the citywide transmission dynamics of respiratory viruses:  Insights from the Seattle Flu Study and high-resolution mobile phone data.*

+`2024`
+**Network Science Institute, Northeastern University**, Boston, MA. *Impacts of human mobility on the citywide transmission dynamics of respiratory viruses in pre- and post-COVID-19 pandemic years.*

+`2023`
+**U.S. CDC Technical Outreach and Assistance to States (TOAST) Office Hours** (Virtual). *Are changes in population mobility predictive of respiratory virus transmission?
+Insights from high resolution mobile phone data in the pre- and post-COVID-19 pandemic periods in Seattle, Washington.*

+`2023`
+**Pierre Louis Institute of Epidemiology and Public Health, French National Institute of Health and Medical Research (INSERM)**, Paris, France. *Are changes in population mobility predictive of respiratory virus transmission?
+Insights from high resolution mobile phone data in the pre- and post-COVID-19 pandemic periods in Seattle, Washington.*

+`2023`
+**Infectious Disease Modeling Working Group, World Health Organization** (Virtual). *Antigenic drift and subtype interference shape A/H3N2 epidemic dynamics in the United States.*

+`2023`
+**California Department of Public Health COVID-19 Modeling Team Open House** (Virtual). *A time series approach for short-term forecasts and long-term scenario projections of influenza hospitalizations.*

+`2023`
+**NIH NIAID Centers of Excellence for Influenza Research and Response (CEIRR) Computational Modeling Core** (Virtual). *Antigenic drift and subtype interference shape A/H3N2 epidemic dynamics in the United States.*

+`2023`
+**U.S. CDC Infectious Disease Forecasting Call** (Virtual). *Impact of influenza antigenic evolution on A/H3N2 epidemics and vaccine effectiveness in the United States.*

+`2023`
+**Center for the Ecology of Infectious Diseases, University of Georgia** (Virtual). *The impact of physical distancing on respiratory pathogen transmission in Seattle, Washington.*

+`2021`
+**Influenza Research Group, National Animal Disease Center, U.S. Department of Agriculture** (Virtual). *Impact of influenza antigenic evolution on A/H3N2 vaccine effectiveness in the United States.*

+`2018`
+**Fogarty International Center, National Institutes of Health**, Bethesda, MD. *Drivers of gut microbial composition and transmission within and among wild lemur populations.*

+`2016`
+**Kirindy Mitea National Park headquarters**, Belo Sur Mer, Madagascar. *Bacteria transmission dynamics among wildlife in Kirindy Mitea National Park.*

+`2012`
+**Kirindy Mitea National Park headquarters**, Morondava, Madagascar. *Infectious disease transmission in a wild lemur population.*

+### Internal seminars
+`2023`
+**Respiratory Virus Interest Group, National Institutes of Health** (Virtual). *The impact of influenza antigenic drift on A/H3N2 vaccine effectiveness in the United States.*

+`2019`
+**Influenza Interest Group, National Institutes of Health**, Bethesda, MD. *Impact of influenza antigenic evolution on disease dynamics in the United States.*

+`2017`
+**NSF BEACON weekly seminar, The University of Texas at Austin**, Austin, TX. *Gut microbiome diversity across sympatric mammal populations of Madagascar reflects diet, substrate use, and host phylogeny.*

+`2016`
+**NSF BEACON weekly seminar, The University of Texas at Austin**, Austin, TX. *Social networks shape the gut microbial communities of wild Verreaux’s sifaka.*

+`2015`
+**Department of Integrative Biology, The University of Texas at Austin**, Austin, TX. *Social networks shape the gut microbial communities of wild Verreaux’s sifaka.*

 ## Teaching and mentoring experience
 ### Student mentoring
 `Jun 2024`
-**Tutor, Complexity 72h: Interdisciplinary workshop for young researchers in complex systems**, *Carlos III University de Madrid*, Spain.<br/>
+**Tutor, [Complexity 72h](https://complexity72h.com/): *Interdisciplinary workshop for young researchers in complex systems***, Carlos III University de Madrid, Spain<br/>
-Led and mentored a team of 5 graduate students in carrying out a research project within 3 days (i.e., 72h).
-Project title: “Impacts of COVID-19 restrictions on mobility networks and the spread of endemic respiratory viruses.”
+Led a team of 5 graduate students in carrying out a research project within 3 days (i.e., 72h).
+Project title: “Impacts of COVID-19 restrictions on mobility networks and the spread of endemic respiratory viruses.” [*medRxiv* preprint](https://doi.org/10.1101/2024.09.13.24313667)

-`Jun – Jul 2016`
-**Master’s student mentoring in primate field ecology**, *Department of Animal Biology, University of Antananarivo*, Madagascar.<br/>
+**Master’s student mentoring in primate field ecology**, Department of Animal Biology, University of Antananarivo, Madagascar<br/>
-Trained Safidy Rasolonjatovo in field research techniques, data collection, and specimen preservation.
-Guided an independent project on sifaka scent marking behavior in Kirindy Mitea National Park, Madagascar.
+Mentored and trained two Malagasy Masters’ students in field techniques, data collection, and specimen preservation at Kirindy Mitea National Park, Madagascar.
+Guided mentees in developing independent research projects and helped them connect their work to broader questions in primatology and animal behavior.<br/>
+`Summer 2016`
+Safidy Rasolonjatovo: Verreaux's sifaka scent marking behavior<br/>

-`Jun – Aug 2012`
+`Summer 2012`
-**Master’s student mentoring in primate field ecology**, *Department of Animal Biology, University of Antananarivo*, Madagascar.<br/>
-Trained Elvis Rakotomalala in field research techniques, data collection, and specimen preservation.
-Guided an independent project on *Lepilemur* tree hole characteristics in Kirindy Mitea National Park, Madagascar.
+Elvis Rakotomalala: *Lepilemur* tree hole characteristics ([Publication](https://doi.org/10.1159/000464406))

 ### Short courses
 `Sep 2019`